 - Youngs modulus 9×109 to 12×109N/m2

-Used a lot in model aircraft based on the fact that it is light, strong and semi-flexible.
+Used a lot in model aircraft based on the fact that it is light, easily cut and formed along with being strong and semi-flexible.

 A very hard wood almost unaffected when exposed to water.
 Therefore, it is used for keels of ships and flood gates.
 On account of its hardness it was used for wheels and railway sleepers.